Chapter 19 : Cramped

 "How could they not?
 Evelyn was such a bitch.
 Go Team Caroline!"

-A pang of guilt zinged through me, as fast and hot as a shooting star.
-Okay, yeah, I didn't like Evelyn - in fact, I bloody loathed her.
-But did she really deserve this?
-Public humiliation?
-Betrayal from both her best friend and her boyfriend?
+A pang of guilt zinged through me, fast and hot like a repentant meteor.
+Okay, yeah, I didn't like Evelyn in fact, I bloody loathed her.
+But did she really deserve being turned into collateral damage?

 "This is not good."

-A derisive snort came from one of the maroon sofas nearby.
-I turned around to see Potter, arms crossed, expression unimpressed, lounging around like we were on some sort of bloody Mediterranean cruise ship.
+A derisive snort came from one of the maroon sofas nearby, and I stopped my pacing to see Potter, arms crossed and expression unimpressed, leaning back like we were on some sort of bloody Mediterranean cruise ship.

 "Oi!
 Don't drag me into this!"

-For a single heated moment, Potter and I just stared at each other.
-The fire crackled and popped nearby, throwing a warm glow across his face and illuminating every rugged, annoyingly handsome line of his features.
-His eyes were dark and smoky with irritation, lips twisted into a scowl of annoyance, one eyebrow quirked into his mess of dark hair.
+For a heated moment, Potter and I regarded each other with narrowed eyes.
+The fire crackled and popped nearby, throwing a warm glow across his face that illuminated every obnoxiously handsome feature.
+His eyes were burning with dark amusement, one eyebrow quirked into his mess of dark hair.

 "We prank him."

-"For Merlin's sake, Freddy, do you think this is really necessary?"
+"Honestly, Fred, do you think this is really necessary?"

 "Oh come on, Aggy!"

-"We've done it loads of times before!"
+"James and I have done it loads of times before!"

 "It's for a good cause!"